Category Archives: News Frying Oil

 Oxidation

-Oxidation is the interactions of the frying oil with oxygen, either coming from air or from the product.
+The oxidation is the interactions of the frying oil with oxygen, either coming from air or from the product.
 Oxidation by-products are hydroperoxides, ketones, dimers, among others.
 These compounds evolve to other volatile and non-volatile components, like alcohols and aldehydes.

 frying oil degradation